septentrio-gnss/septentrio_gnss_driver/README.md

 <details>
 <summary>Binary Install</summary>

   The binary release is now available for Melodic and Noetic.
-To install the binary package on Melodic for instance, simply run `sudo apt-get install ros-melodic-septentrio-gnss-driver`.
+To install the binary package on Melodic for instance, simply run `sudo apt-get install ros-$ROS_DISTRO-septentrio-gnss-driver`.
 </details>

 <details>